‘The Young And The Restless’ Spoilers: Chloe Gets Away, Nick Confronts Victor, And Sharon Bonds With Scotty

-The Young and the Restless spoilers for Monday, April 10 spoilers Chloe (Elizabeth Hendrickson) will be desperate to get out of Genoa City, and she urges Victor Newman (Eric Braeden) to help her or else.
+The Young and the Restless spoilers for Monday, April 10 show Chloe (Elizabeth Hendrickson) will be desperate to get out of Genoa City, and she urges Victor Newman (Eric Braeden) to help her or else.
 Nick (Joshua Morrow) confronts his father about helping and working with Adam’s (Justin Hartley) killer.
 The Young and the Restless spoilers reveal that Kevin (Greg Rikaart) tries to wrap his mind around the fact that Chloe killed Adam.
 Sharon (Sharon Case) bonds with Scotty (Daniel Hall) over a pastry as she talks about Cassie’s (Camryn Grimes) heartbreaking death.

 Victor and Chloe chat about their scheme to frame Adam in the airstrip hanger.
 The Young and the Restless spoilers state that Chloe lies to Victor by declaring that Chelsea (Melissa Claire Egan) discovered that they were working together to frame Adam.
 The story Chloe gave Victor was that Chelsea discovered the diary pages, but the truth is she found Adam’s wedding ring and black gloves in Chloe’s drawer.